digital assets • market infrastructure • stablecoins • tokenization

 Base & Flavours TR.
 CO.
 LLC.

-• Developed annual marketing calendars with consistent seasonal activations.
+• Developed annual marketing calendars and seasonal activations across regional markets.

 FMCG & Manufacturing Sector · Early Career Roles